cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/identify-a-hold-on-an-exchange-online-mailbox.md

 Get-Mailbox <username> | FL DelayHoldApplied
 ```

-To remove the delay hold before it expires, you can run the following command in Exchange Online PowerShell.
-Note that you must be assigned the Legal Hold role to use the *RemoveDelayHoldApplied* parameter
+To remove the delay hold before it expires, you can run the following command in Exchange Online PowerShell:

 ```
 Set-Mailbox <username> -RemoveDelayHoldApplied
 ```
+Note that you must be assigned the Legal Hold role in Exchange Online to use the *RemoveDelayHoldApplied* parameter

 To remove the delay hold on an inactive mailbox, run the following command in Exchange Online PowerShell: